-By now, you’ve probably figured out where I’m going with this story.
-There were a lot of expenses that were not part of that $2500 figure that we were using as our budget.
+By now, you can probably figure out where I’m going with this story.
+There were a lot of expenses not part of the $2500 figure we were using as our budget.
 I should have known better.

 Destination Wedding Trip Spending

 We had prepaid our room at the all-inclusive but we were reminded that the gratuity had not been included.
 This would be almost $200.

 At least we didn’t have to carry around cash to tip people.
 And we hoped there wouldn’t be many extra expenses.

 Both the weather and the resort were amazing!
 We were definitely getting our money’s worth in terms of food and drinks.
 I spent most of the first day with a fancy umbrella drink in hand.

 At some point during that day, I signed up for a massage and manicure.
 They’d do this in addition to the make-up and hair before the wedding ceremony.
 There goes another $175.
 The unlimited booze wasn’t helping our budget one bit.

 But the wedding was fantastic!
 The sun was shining, there was a gentle breeze and the sound of the ocean waves on the beach created the dream setting my best friend wanted.
 And we all danced the night away!